andylow-wl/Adversarial/README.md

 # Implementing Fast Gradient Sign Method (FGSM) on test images

-For the test images, I will vary the epsilon(0,0.05,0.1,0.15,0.2,0.25,0.3) for the FGSM.
+Using the FGSM method, I will vary the epsilon(0,0.05,0.1,0.15,0.2,0.25,0.3) for all the test images.

 ![](https://github.com/andylow1704/Adversarial_Attack/blob/main/Images/accuracy%20vs%20epilson.PNG)

-The fall in test accuracy(epsilon = 0) compared to the previous test accuracy is because of the implemention of requires_grad of tensor which was important for the adversarial attack.
+The fall in test accuracy(epsilon = 0) compared to the previous test accuracy is because of the implemention of [requires_grad](https://pytorch.org/docs/stable/notes/autograd.html#multithreaded-autograd) of tensor which was important for the adversarial attack to work.

-From the graph above, we can see that epsilon is negatively correlated with the accuracy.
+From the graph above, we can see that the test accuracy is negatively correlated with the epsilon.

 # Varying the epsilon on test images

-In the real world, the epsilons may not always be constant, hence I will test my current model using 2 different types of test datasets:
+In the real world, the epsilons may not always be constant, hence I will test my current model using 2 different types of test datasets with epsilons ranging from 0 to 0.3:
-1) Mixture of original test images and varying epsilon images
+1) Mixture of original test images and modified images
-2) Full set of varying epsilon images
+2) Full set of modified test images

 # Test result for case 1 :
 ![](https://github.com/andylow1704/Adversarial_Attack/blob/main/Images/Report(Before%2Cmix).PNG)